smilingrumia/pixiv-extraction/README.md

+# (Creating now, please wait...)
 # pixiv-extraction

-quick and lossless download automation script in python3,
+Quick and lossless download automation script in python3,
 For Pixiv images and Ugoira(Pixivs animated image)

 !Currently are developed and tested only in Linux!